ynput/OpenPype/website/docs/artist_getting_started.md

 ### OpenPype Version Repository

 Sometimes your Studio might also ask you to fill in the path to its version repository.
-This is a location where OpenPype will be looking for when checking if it's up to date and where updates are installed from automatically.
+This is a location where OpenPype will search for the latest versions, check if it's up to date and where updates are installed from automatically.

 This path is usually taken from the database directly, so you shouldn't need it.